Cammy Smith: Dundee United

 Smith rejoined Dundee United on a permanent basis in January 2019, for an undisclosed transfer fee.

 On 3 February 2020, it was announced that Smith had joined League of Ireland Premier Division Champions Dundalk on loan, following a successful trial period.
 He returned to Dundee United in June 2020, following the shutdown of football caused by the COVID-19 pandemic.
 Smith was loaned to Ayr United in October 2020.

 On 20 January 2021, it was announced that Smith had left Dundee Utd., following the expiration of his contract.

 Ayr United

 After leaving Dundee United, Smith signed a short-term contract with Ayr United.

 Indy Eleven

 On 1 April 2021, Smith joined USL Championship side Indy Eleven.

 Partick Thistle

 Smith returned to Scotland in July 2021 and signed a two-year contract with Partick Thistle.

+Morecambe

+In June 2023, Smith signed for recently relegated League Two club Morecambe on a one-year deal.

 Style of play

 Smith is primarily a forward but can also play in midfield.
-His Aberdeen manager Craig Brown said that he was, "a strong, gifted striker." and said that he played like Dennis Bergkamp but was built like Joe Harper.
+Former Aberdeen manager Craig Brown said that he was, "a strong, gifted striker." and said that he played like Dennis Bergkamp but was built like Joe Harper.